Apple32452/phase_2_sparse_recovery/README.md

-# Sparse Recovery Above the Phase Transition: A Learned Operator-Aware Approach
+# Sparse Recovery Above the Phase Transition

-This repository contains Phase 2 experiments for studying **learned sparse recovery above the classical phase transition**.
-The project compares classical compressed-sensing algorithms such as OMP and CoSaMP against learned operator-aware support detectors under strict-sparse, noisy, and compressible-signal regimes.
+This repository contains experiments for studying **when learned sparse recovery helps beyond classical compressed-sensing algorithms**.

-The central question is:
+The main question is:

-> When do learned sparse-recovery methods have a real advantage over classical algorithms?
+> When do learned sparse-recovery methods have a real advantage over classical algorithms such as OMP and CoSaMP?

-The main conclusion is that classical algorithms dominate below the phase transition, but learned operator-aware support detection has meaningful headroom in harder regimes, especially when signals are over-sparse or compressible.
+The short answer from the current experiments is:

+- Below the phase transition, classical methods such as CoSaMP are very strong.
+- Near or above the transition, support identification becomes difficult, creating headroom for learning.
+- The strongest learned advantage appears in **compressible-signal regimes**, where exact sparsity assumptions become mismatched.

 ---